This work was to uranography what the Gutenberg Bible was to printing.

 |1 leaf (title), 3 leaves, 102 leaves (51 double page maps), 2 flyleaves

 |1 engraved title, 2 woodcut initials, head- and tail-pieces, 51 double page engraved star maps, printer´s woodcut device

 |Kanas, N.: Star Maps, 3rd edition, pp. 169-172; VD17 39:125032X; Helmer, K.: Johannes Bayer - Sternzeichen und Sternbilder.

 Pigskin binding of the time with rich blind embossing, handwritten spine label, closing bands and supralibros on both covers.
 Slightly rubbed and spotted.

-Small wormholes in upper corner of first pages restored, few minor tears in margins backed, small tears around centrefold backed in few plates.
+Small wormholes in upper corner of first pages restored, paper on the inside of the front cover replaced at the top left, few minor tears in margins backed, small tears around centrefold backed in few plates.
 An excellent preserved, complete copy.
 Good strong impressions.

 If you like to download the image of this map with a resolution of 1200 pixels, please follow the link below.

 You can use this image for publication on your personal or commercial websites for free if you set a link to this website.
 If you need photographs with a higher resolution, please contact us.